Sadrena (--?--)

 M, b.
 12 November 1874, d.
 24 September 1963

-Adam was born on 12 November 1874 at Kamionka, Ropczyce, Gailcia, Austria.1 He was the son of Piotr Lagowski and Franciszka Szaje.
-He married Teresa Sleczka, daughter of Gabriel Sleczka and Franciszka Morajka, on 17 February 1900 at Moravia Ostrava, Moravia Ostrava, Moravia, Austria.2 He married Mary Tokarz, on 8 August 1909 at Moravia Ostrava, Moravia Ostrava, Moravia, Austria.3 Adam died on 24 September 1963 at Bellaire, Belmont, Ohio, United States, at age 88.4 He was buried in September 1963 at Mount Calvary Cemetery, Bellaire, Belmont, Ohio, United States.
+Adam Lagowski was the son of Piotr Lagowski and Franciszka Szaje.
+He married Teresa Sleczka, daughter of Gabriel Sleczka and Franciszka Morajka, on 17 February 1900 at Moravia Ostrava, Moravia Ostrava, Moravia, Austria.1 He married Mary Tokarz, on 8 August 1909 at Moravia Ostrava, Moravia Ostrava, Moravia, Austria.2 Adam died on 24 September 1963 at Bellaire, Belmont, Ohio, United States, at age 88.3 He was buried in September 1963 at Mount Calvary Cemetery, Bellaire, Belmont, Ohio, United States.

-He was naturalized as a citizen of the United States on 1 October 1923 at Saint Clairsville, Belmont, Ohio, United States.1
+He was naturalized as a citizen of the United States on 1 October 1923 at Saint Clairsville, Belmont, Ohio, United States.4

 Biography of Adam Lagowski: